Linuxfabrik/monitoring-plugins/check-plugins/scheduled-task/README.md

 ## States

+* OK if the task is in one of the expected statuses.
-* WARN if result does not match the expected status.
+* WARN (default) or CRIT (depending on `--severity`) if the task is not in the expected status.
-* CRIT only if configured as such.
+* UNKNOWN if the specified scheduled task is not found.

 ## Perfdata / Metrics